dustinpfister/blog_posts/_posts/hapi-routing.md

 layout: post
 categories: hapi
 id: 491
-updated: 2019-06-26 19:42:33
+updated: 2019-06-27 12:47:07
-version: 1.13
+version: 1.14
 ---

 In this post I will be going over some examples of how to go about getting started with [routing](https://hapijs.com/tutorials/routing) and creating paths in hapi js.
 The basic components of a route in hapi is a path, a method, and a handler for incoming http requests.
 These comments are given to hapi in the from of an object to the server.route method.
-There are many little things here and there to be awre of when setting up some routes in hapi though so lets look at a few examples of routes in hapi js.
+There are many little things here and there to be aware of when setting up some routes in hapi though so lets look at a few examples of routes in hapi js.

 <!-- more -->